chocobearz/faisal-cids/README.md

 Run `addDataset.py`, follow the directions **here**

-`mv` the two files that were just created to `$repo_path/faisal-databasetools/$research interest/dataset`

-These files are saved as a backup but have already been added to the databased during execution of the Python script

-Run this command to ensure the schema `$research_interest` was loaded correctly
+Run this command to ensure the dataset was loaded correctly

 ```
 $ psql -d faisaldatabase -U $your_username